Connector/Node.js 2.1.0 Release Notes

 • [CONJS-88] Charset collation option separation

-• [CONJS-74] Types definition must be string, not byte when using option typeCast
+• [CONJS-74] Types definition must be string, not byte, when using the option typeCast

 • [CONJS-75] Missing import dependencies for typeScript

-• [CONJS-79] Read errors while processing LOCAL INFILE can cause process crash
+• [CONJS-79] Read errors while processing LOCAL INFILE can cause a process crash

 • [CONJS-83] Add poolCluster 'remove' event

-• [CONJS-73] Setting timezone to current IANA might provoke server automatic retrieval
+• [CONJS-73] Setting the timezone to the current IANA might provoke the server's automatic retrieval

 New Options